- 1Spain: An attractive country for investment

 In addition to the incentives to foster employment referred to above, aid and subsidies may also be granted for investment projects aimed at generating economic activity and stable employment which are executed in local and regional areas of Spain, where these are subject to classification by the State Employment Public Service as investment and employment (I+E) projects or entities.

-The specifications for the grant of this aid are set out in the Order of July 15, 1999 of what was, at the time, the Ministry of Employment and Social Security, which have remained in force in the context of the new Spanish Employment Strategy 2017-2020 approved by Royal Decree 1032/2017, of December 25, 2017.
+The specifications for the grant of this aid are set out in the Order of July 15, 1999 of what was, at the time, the Ministry of Employment and Social Security, which have remained in force in the context of the new Spanish Employment Activation Strategy 2017-2020 approved by Royal Decree 1032/2017, of December 25, 2017, of December 25, 2017.
+Although this Strategy expired at the end of 2020, the 2021-2024 Spanish Employment Activation Strategy is currently being processed and, according to the information obtained from the government, is expected to be approved in 2021.

-In this Employment Strategy 2017-2020, special importance is given to the planning, assessment and monitoring of activation policies for employment based on results.
-Thus, it comprises a battery of projects and measures aimed at rationalizing the unemployment protection system and providing the National Employment System with key tools, infrastructures and data systems, with a view to modernizing it and enhancing its efficiency and effectiveness.
-These measures include most notably the following:
+Notwithstanding any innovations that the 2021-2024 Employment Strategy may include, until it is approved, it is worth noting, for illustration purposes, the provisions of the former 2017-2020 Employment Strategy, in which special importance was given to the planning, assessment and monitoring of activation policies for employment based on results.
+Thus, it comprised a battery of projects and measures aimed at rationalizing the unemployment protection system and providing the National Employment System with key tools, infrastructures and data systems, with a view to modernizing it and enhancing its efficiency and effectiveness.
+Of the measures included in the 2017-2020 Employment Strategy, the following stand out:

 - Improvement of protection systems: Reinforcement for orientation, training, requalification, intermediation and protection programs for long-term unemployed persons over 50 years of age; and for the integral orientation, training and direct support program for young people without professional qualifications.